Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Code Privacy Phase

+These databases contain rules and code elements that are needed to convert the target programming language to ITL, as well as elements that can be interesting to search given the intended analysis tasks.

+The first database defines ITL-tokens and establishes how to process and translate LexTokens to them (detailed in §~\ref{sec:translation}).
+The tokens used in our ITL are mainly provided by the \texttt{token\_type} of LexTokens, plus those specified for code analysis tasks we want to support (e.g., those presented in Table~\ref{tab:tokens_example}) and others that we define for specific purposes, such as denoting the end of assignments, conditions, and control flow branches.
+In addition, an ITL-token can represent several code elements with the same meaning (e.g., \texttt{\$\_POST} and \texttt{\$\_GET} entry points are translated into a single \texttt{INPUT} ITL-token).

-These databases contain information about code elements needed to support the target programming language as in the ITL form, as well as the rules between them and elements that can be interesting to search given the intended analysis tasks.
-For vulnerability detection and following the definition of a vulnerability ~\cite{FIPS}, -- an entry point (e.g., \texttt{\$\_POST} that receives user inputs) that reaches a sensitive sink (a sensitive function to malicious user inputs), and result in an unexpected outcome --, these can include entry points, sensitive functions and sanitisation functions (functions that invalidate malicious inputs), which are then mapped to ITL-tokens related to specific vulnerability classes.
-Table~\ref{tab:tokens_example} shows an example of this for the XSS and SQLi vulnerability classes in PHP (its complete version is in Appendix \ref{app:class_know}).
-For XSS, for instance, the functions \texttt{echo} and \texttt{htmlentities} are, respectively, a sensitive sink and a sanitization function, which are mapped to \texttt{XSS\_SENS} and \texttt{XSS\_SAN} ITL-tokens.
+The second database associates vulnerability-related ITL-tokens to their respective code elements from the target programming language.
+This can include entry points, sensitive functions, and sanitisation functions (functions that invalidate malicious inputs) which are then mapped to ITL-tokens related to specific vulnerability classes.
+Table~\ref{tab:tokens_example} shows an example of this for the XSS and SQLi vulnerability classes in PHP.
+For XSS, for instance, the functions \texttt{echo} and \texttt{htmlentities} are, respectively, a sensitive sink and a sanitisation function, which are mapped to \texttt{XSS\_SENS} and \texttt{XSS\_SAN} ITL-tokens.